-During 2019 the Board and Audit Committee regularly considered matters relating to the Group’s risk management and internal control systems.
-Further details of reports undertaken and reviewed are set out in the Audit Committee report on pages 76, 77 and 78 of the Annual report.
+During 2020 the Board and Audit Committee regularly considered matters relating to the Group’s risk management and internal control systems.
+Further details of reports undertaken and reviewed are set out in the Audit Committee report on pages 106 to 107 of the Annual Report.

 Main features of the Group’s internal control systems

 All Board members receive Audit Committee papers and meeting minutes, which contain the Audit Committee’s annual review of the assessment of the effectiveness of the Group’s risk management and internal control systems.
 All non-executive directors are members of the Audit Committee and the Chairman and executive directors attend Audit Committee meetings.